symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 :ref:`Delegated harvesting  <delegated-harvesting>` enables accounts to receive rewards from creating new blocks without running a node.

-Follow this guide to **delegate securely your account importance** without compromising the account's funds.
+Follow this guide to **delegate your account importance** without compromising the account's funds.

 *************
 Prerequisites